WebPraktikos/universal-resume/README.md

 **2.** Inside `tailwind.config.js`, uncomment code block below `/* For A4 size */`, then comment code block below `/* For Letter size */`

 **3.** Inside `tailwind.css`, uncomment code below `/* For A4 size */`, then comment code below `/* For Letter size */`

+**Important:** Page will break in the form of additional columns if there is too much content for one page.

 Printing
 ---------